stat6250-s17/course-questions-wiki/week-03/README.md

 - Question (kveng−stat6250): What does the word "option" refers to in SAS?
 Is this like a function?
 -*Question* (lwang30-stat6250) : What are other ways by which you can detect an invalid option ?
 -*Answer* (lwang30-stat6250) : Appropriate use of valid options will be shown in different colors in the enhanced editor window.
+- Question (dlee117−stat6250): How do you resolve an invalid option error?

 [Course Textbook Chapter 3, Problem 7]
 * *Question (aalshehry−stat6250):* What are data errors?